mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ![Use revert to keep branch flowing](img/revert.png)

-To revert changes introduced in a specific `commit-SHA`:
+To revert changes introduced in a specific commit `B`:

 ```shell
 git revert B